wacoo/alx-zero_day/0x03-git/README.md

 Not so empty after all.
+Just kigging, it's empty.